Frequently Asked Questions

 I signed up for the Online Course, how do I begin?

-To begin the online classroom course, students must have a signed Registration Contract and deposit on file with our main office in Eau Claire.
+To begin the online classroom course, students must have a signed Contract for Services and deposit on file with our main office in Eau Claire.
 Once both items are received, an email will be sent to you with the subject line "online program access."
 This email will provide a link to the online course along with the username and password to begin the course.
 This UN/PW is not the same as the UN/PW the student set up for their Safety and Respect account.
 Please remember that students have a maximum of six months to complete the online classroom course.

 I took the Online Classroom Only option.
 How do I get my MV3001 form to get a permit?